Shanawdithit: Legacy

 Shanawdithit played a vital role in documenting what little is known about the Beothuk people.
-Researcher Ingeborg Marshall has argued that a valid understanding of Beothuk history and culture is directly impacted by how and by whom historical records were created, pointing to the ethnocentric nature of European accounts which positioned native populations as inherently inferior.
-She notes that without Shanawdithit's accounts of her nations' later life, the Beothuk voice is nearly absent from historical accounts.
+Researcher Ingeborg Marshall has argued that a valid understanding of Beothuk history and culture is affected directly by how historical records were created and who created them, pointing to the ethnocentric nature of European accounts which positioned native populations as inherently inferior.
+She notes that without Shanawdithit's accounts of her nation's later life, the Beothuk voice is nearly absent from historical accounts.

 Shanawdithit was recognized as a National Historic Person in 2000.
 The announcement coincided with the installation of a statue depicting Shanawdithit by Gerald Squires, titled The Spirit of the Beothuk, at the Beothuk Interpretation Centre near Boyd's Cove.
 In 2007 a plaque commemorating her life was unveiled at St. John's Bannerman Park acknowledging her contributions to the historical accounts of encounters between the Beothuk and European settlers, and the apprehension of her aunt, Demasduit, by John Peyton Jr.

 Shanawdithit is widely known among Newfoundlanders.
 In 1851, a local paper, the Newfoundlander, called her "a princess of Terra Nova".
 In 1999, The Telegram readers voted her the most notable Aboriginal person of the past 1,000 years.
 She had 57% of the votes.

+Her story was the basis for the 2023 College of the North Atlantic Digital Filmmaking program's intersession film project.